vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_03_monitor_asc.md

 ### Analyze logs

-Once you enabled log data collection from your Spring Cloud Service into the Log Analytics workspace, you want to start querying this data.
+Once you enabled log data collection from your Spring Apps Service into the Log Analytics workspace, you want to start querying this data.
 You can use the following guidance to perform this task.

 [Analyze logs and metrics with diagnostics settings](https://docs.microsoft.com/en-us/azure/spring-cloud/diagnostic-services#analyze-the-logs)